 - The boat performed well in local Regattas and by 1929 a further six boats had been commisioned.

 - In all 16 boats were built to the design of Mr W H Rowlands but sail numbers go up to 18, sail numbers 3 and 13 not being used as they were regarded as unlucky.
 See the whole COD fleet here

 - All of these boats had been built in local yards: Williams & Partington and Rileys in Deganwy, Dickies in Bangor and Morris & Leavet in Beaumaris.
 Unfortunately, most of these boatyards have now disappeared along with the boatbuilding skills.
 Because of the resulting high cost of building a wooden COD and the high maintenance cost of them the CYC sponsored a project to build CODs using moulded GRP (Glass Reinforced Plastic) and two were built in 1988/9 in the yard of Eric Bergquist at the Ferry Boatyard, Penketh.

 - All sixteen boats still exist.
 By the time of the Centenary of the CYC, quite a few of the wooden boats had fallen into a state of disrepair and some were very close to being scrapped.
 A project was set up (COD Centenary Project) to rescue and restore these and get all the CODs sailing again.

 - Thanks to the dedication of an intrepid band of volunteers led by Vic Edwards, the COD Centenary Project has been extremely successful and we have seen the re-launch of:-

 - COD no. 5 Cymba

-- Two of these have been sold to private owners and two are available for charter
+- Two of these have been sold to private owners and two are available for hire

 - As of 2024 there are 14 CODs in seaworthy condition.
 The fleet has been a colourful part of the Conwy Estuary for over 80 years and dedicated owners and the Centenary Project have ensured the fleets survival.